 Here are some of my favorite overall workouts and why I like them best.
 Not included on this list are the fusion fitness classes my sister taught since she doesn’t anymore.
 Hopefully, she will start it again one day.
 Just know that it was TOUGH and fun and awesome.

-I’m ranking them in reverse order because I feel like being suspenseful today.
-I will also pretend that you won’t just scan the clearly marked headings to see it all at once.
+I’m ranking them in reverse order because I feel like being suspenseful today, and I’m trying to make you wonder which one will triumph in the end.
+I will also pretend that you won’t just scan the clearly marked headings to see it all at once!

 Number 4: Pull ups

 - Focus: Arms, shoulders, back, core and your glutes to a lesser extent